Either

 variant.

 Combine two Either values.
-If both are Right then combine both B values using combineRight or if both are Left then combine both A values using combineLeft, otherwise it returns the this
+If both are Right then combine both B values using combineRight or if both are Left then combine both A values using combineLeft, otherwise return the sole Left value (either this

 Returns the unwrapped value B of Either.Right or null